 Airbnb wouldn’t be valued at $31 billion today if Brian Chesky and Joe Gebbia had given up when they were struggling to attract their first clients.
 They relaunched their site three times and even sold boxes of cereal to make ends meet while they worked to generate their first bookings.

-If Colonel Sanders had given up on his his fried chicken recipe after it was rejected 1,009 times, Kentucky Fried Chicken, one of the largest restaurant chains the world today, would have never launched.
+If Colonel Sanders had given up on his his fried chicken recipe after it was rejected 1,009 times, Kentucky Fried Chicken, one of the largest restaurant chains in the world today, would have never launched.

 Colonel Sanders on the left.
 Chesky and Gebbia’s themed cereal boxes on the right